We tried the viral pore-exposing clay mask loved by Kourtney Kardashian – but are we using clay masks all wrong?

 These brightening masks are made from biodegradable fibres and should be disposed of with your household recycling – the sleeve is recyclable too.
 However, Pixi has a recycling point in both the London and LA stores where people can take their used sheets masks and old packaging if you want an excuse to visit the store.

 Hemp seed oil soothes and moisturises the skin making this biodegradable sheet mask made from natural fibres a godsend for stressed out, irritated complexions.
-It’s not attached to any backing and should be put in compost bin to decompose.
+It’s not attached to any backing and should be put in the compost bin to decompose.
 The outer sleeve isn’t recyclable but Simple is working on it – the packaging for the biodegradable face wipes from the brand is now recyclable.

 As well as looking pretty magical and revitalising and brightening your skin tone, the Maskologist masks are created using oils and water-soluble glycerin, making them fully biodegradable in minutes.
 This purple mask is created without the plastic mesh base structure of other hydrogel masks, so is fully dissolvable in water and can even be dropped into your bath afterwards as a body treatment.
 The mask and cardboard box are both recyclable, the foil packet isn’t currently but the brand is looking into alternatives that are recyclable while also keeping the mask moist.